mstksg/inCode/copy/entries/five-point-haskell-2.md

 updateConfig = cachedUpdate deployConfig
 ```

-Let's presume that we never intend on re-using `cachedUpdate`.
+Let's presume that we never intend to reuse `cachedUpdate`.
 So, we just
 increased our total lines of code...and for what?
 What does `cachedUpdate` get
 us?